nikolashn/basque/README.md

 make install
 ```

+## Command-line options
+Run `basque -h` for a list of command-line options.

 ## Current features of the programming language
 ### Comments
 Single-line comments use a `#` symbol; multi-line comments begin and end with `##`, and do not nest.